lechnerc77/azd-compatibility-azure-function/README.md

 The hooks are a very powerful way to extend and configure `azd`.
 Nevertheless I am convinced that with this great power of flexibility comes great responsibility.

-With that in mind it might be great to get some guidance and best practices for the usage of hooks starting in structuring them.
-The sample code points to use a dedicated directory for gathering the scripts.
-What is the best way to go from there with regards to things like naming conventions, usage of scripts in different environments.
+With that in mind it might be great to get some guidance and best practices for the usage of hooks starting in how to structure them.
+The sample code points to use a dedicated directory for collecting the scripts.
+What is the best way to go from there with regards to things like naming conventions, usage of scripts in different environments etc.

-Some examples in the samples would also be useful to see the best practices in action, but also to get some ideas what are typical use cases and maybe what you should not do in the hooks.
+Some examples in the samples/templates would be useful to see the best practices in action, but also to get some ideas what are typical use cases and maybe what you should *not* do in the hooks.

 As the release of the hooks is brand-new, I assume that over the course of the upcoming weeks samples leveraging hooks and guidelines how to use them best will follow.